subha-v/subha-v/README.md

-Hi I'm Subha
+Hi I'm Subha!
 You can reach me at the following
-- sparklez#0513 on discord
+- sparklez#2046 on discord
-- subhavee1@gmail.com
+- subhavee2@gmail.com
-- sub_math on aops
+-
 Thanks

 <!---